 The Downfall of macOS for Software Development

 I won’t go into much details here, as I hope everyone has noticed the shift in macOS to be something more like iOS.
-That’s good for most users, but not really for software engineers.
+That’s good for most users, but not for software engineers.

 Apple used to spend a lot of time courting developers to their OS some 15 years ago, but now they